 Be Creative

-- An editor can make your writing clear, structurally coherent, and market-appropriate (among other things).
-I work on various types of projects, including fiction and non-fiction, newsletters, magazines, websites, and marketing copy.
-If it is written, I can edit it to ensure your message is accurately and cleanly presented to readers.
+- An editor can make your writing clearer, structurally coherent, and market appropriate.
+If it's written, I can edit it to ensure your message is accurately and cleanly presented to readers.
 The editing order of operations is typically substantive, stylistic, copy, and then proofreading.
-Many people confuse a proofread and copy edit; they are two different editing functions that should not be done at the same time.

 - Stylistic Edit: Clarifying meaning, removing slang (if not appropriate within context) and clichés, fixing sentences for language, and other non-mechanical line-by-line editing.